Boundedness and decay of scalar waves at the Cauchy horizon of the Kerr spacetime: Setup and proof of the main theorem

 First, we replace the asymptotically flat end at $r=\infty$ by an asymptotically hyperbolic one.
 Concretely, let $r_{m,+}>r_+$ be such that the trapped set (i.e.\ the projection of the trapped set in the cotangent bundle of $M^\circ$ to the base) lies in $r<r_{m,+}$.
 Choose a cutoff function $\chi_m\in\CI(\R)$ with $\chi_m(r)\equiv 1$, $r\leq r_{m,+}$, and $\chi_m(r)\equiv 0$, $r\geq r_{m,+}+1$.
 For $\Lambda>0$ and in the Reissner--Nordstr\"om case $g=g_{\bhm,Q}$, we define

 while in the Kerr case $g=g_{\bhm,a}$, we take

-note that we patch the Kerr metric together with a Schwarzschild--de Sitter metric near its cosmological horizon, which is the point where the small $a$ assumption is crucial: For sufficiently small $\Lambda$, the tensor $\wt g$ is then again a Lorentzian metric, and now there is an additional \emph{cosmological horizon} at $r=r_3$, which is the largest positive root of the function $\mu_{\bhm,Q,\Lambda}$ in the Reissner--Nordstr\"om--de Sitter case \eqref{EqPfRNdSMetric}, and of $\wt\mu_{\bhm,0,\Lambda}$ in the Schwarzschild--de Sitter case \eqref{EqPfKdSMetric}, where we made the spacetime parameters explicit as subscripts.
-We stress that in the Kerr case, $\wt g$ is a small perturbation of the Schwarzschild--de Sitter metric in $\{r_2-\delta<r<r_3+\delta\}$, which we will use in \S\ref{SubsecPfAsy}, see the argument preceding equation~\eqref{EqPfAsyLaurent}.
+For sufficiently small $\Lambda$, the tensor $\wt g$ is then again a Lorentzian metric, and now there is an additional \emph{cosmological horizon} at $r=r_3$, which is the largest positive root of the function $\mu_{\bhm,Q,\Lambda}$ in the Reissner--Nordstr\"om--de Sitter case \eqref{EqPfRNdSMetric}, and of $\wt\mu_{\bhm,a,\Lambda}$ in the Kerr--de Sitter case \eqref{EqPfKdSMetric}, where we made the spacetime parameters explicit as subscripts.
+We remark that in the Kerr case, $\wt g$ is a small perturbation of the Kerr--de Sitter metric in $\{r_2-\delta<r<r_3+\delta\}$, and hence for small $a$ a small perturbation of Schwarzschild--de~Sitter space in this region, which we will use in \S\ref{SubsecPfAsy}.
 Defining $t_0$ (and $\phi_0$ in the Kerr case) near $r=r_3$ as in \eqref{EqPfRNdSChange} (resp.\ \eqref{EqPfKdSChange}), we can again extend the metric past the coordinate singularity at $r=r_3$.
 The dynamics of the null-geodesic flow in the region $r_1<r<r_3+1$ are completely analogous to the dynamics of the null-geodesic flow on Reissner--Nordstr\"om--de Sitter or Kerr--de Sitter space in the past of the Cauchy horizon; see also Figures~\ref{FigPfSolFlow} and \ref{FigPfSolFlow2} below.

 To make the region near $r=r_1$ amenable to our analysis, we modify the function $\mu$ (resp.\ $\wt\mu$): Fix $\delta>0$ and $r_0,r_{\cQ,\pm}$ such that $0<r_0-\delta<r_{\cQ,-}<r_0<r_{\cQ,+}<r_1$, and let $\mu_*$ (resp.\ $\wt\mu_*$) be a smooth function, equal to $\mu$ (resp.\ $\wt\mu$) in $r\geq r_{\cQ,+}$, but such that it has exactly one additional simple root at $r=r_0$; thus $s_0=-\sgn\mu'(r_0)=-1$ (resp.\ $s_0=-\sgn\wt\mu'(r_0)=-1$).
 In $r\leq r_1$, we then let $\wt g$ be equal to the metric \eqref{EqPfRNdSMetric} with $\mu$ replaced by $\mu_*$ (resp.\ \eqref{EqPfKdSMetric}, with $\wt\mu$ replaced by $\wt\mu_*$).
 This creates an \emph{artificial horizon} $\ol\cH^a$ at $r=r_0$ on the modified spacetime